 Some jobs and industries inherently require their practitioners to work with a lot of material possessions.
 If you are in the fashion industry or any other creative field, consider if this lifestyle will align with your job without compromising your performance.

 Another important thing you need to consider is your living arrangements and whether you live with a partner and kids.
 If so, does your partner also appreciate the same lifestyle?
 Even if he or she doesn’t, do they respect your choice of a minimalist lifestyle?

 2. Your attitude and personality traits

-Some of us have a more laid back attitude than others in all areas of life.
-These individuals have a carefree outlook.
+Some of us have a more laid back attitude than others, these individuals usually have a carefree outlook.
 They are also the ones that can get away with not being very particular about where they place their things or how their rooms are furnished and organized.
 They can have a pile of clothes on the sofa, and they know just where that top they want to wear is.

 If you are one of these carefree spirits, minimalism may not be the right lifestyle for you.
 Because you are not fastidious about organizing your possessions regularly and being meticulous with where you place your belongings, attempting this lifestyle can be quite stressful and challenging.
 And that defeats the real meaning of minimalism.

 On the other hand, if you love to organize things around your home, minimalism might be perfect for you.
 Your gift of paying attention to the little details and structuring your life in a particular way can be a convenient attribute you can combine with this way of living.